nadvolod/js-code/blockchain-app/README.md

 ## Testing

 - How do we ensure that all of our pages look correct on web and mobile, chrome and safari?
+- How do we test that 'Connect Wallet' button in Welcome.js does the right thing?